varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 y = linear(2.0,3.0) # this should return 6
 ```

 Some functions need a large number of arguments or have a large number of behaviors.
 Remembering how to call such functions can take time and effort.
-Keyword arguments make these complex interfaces easier to use and extend by allowing arguments to be identified by name instead of by position.
+Keyword arguments make these complex interfaces more accessible and extend by allowing arguments to be identified by name instead of by position.
 For example, consider the `linear` function written with keyword arguments:

 ```julia
 """